Jpark4337/Think_Dirty_Ingredient_Clearner_API/Read_me.md

 Iteration: 1

-Change log: I have got the error that I do not have module "model"
+Change log:
+-Result: Received the complete initial code for `main.py`, `models.py`, and `openai_client.py`.

+-The server immediately failed to start, throwing an `ImportError` or `ModuleNotFoundError` (as detailed in Prompt v4) because the files were either named incorrectly or not visible to the Python interpreter.

-# Prompt v4
+## Prompt v4

 "I got this error : (venv) jaypark@Jays-MacBook-Pro ...
 Traceback (most recent call last): ...
 ModuleNotFoundError: No module named 'models'" Can you please explain what is wrong and what I should do?
 Issue: The code failed to run because of a casing mismatch (Main.py vs main.py) and a missing file issue."